notatuta/phnx/README.md

-# phnx - Unified Encryption and Error Correction Tool
+# phnx - Encryption and Error Correction Tool

 phnx combines file encryption with error correction, splitting encrypted files into 8 pieces with built-in redundancy.
 The original file can be recovered even if one piece is missing, or some pieces are corrupted.